hi @Andrew Wynd here's the schema for that FAQ page:

 • Formwork and concrete crews

-We understand how jobs actually run on-site and adapt to sequencing, pours and program pressure.
+We understand how construction sites operate and adapt to sequencing, pours, and program pressures.

 What is a feature and level survey used for?